 I am a software engineer with a passion for amazing teams, hard problems, and new challenges.
-During my career I have built and managed teams, managed globally distributed Kubernetes clusters, debugged routers in data centers, hooked GDB up to running payment processors, and delivered enjoyable customer-facing experiences on both web and mobile.
+During my career I have built and managed teams, managed globally distributed Kubernetes clusters, debugged routers in data centers, hooked GDB up to running payment processors, worked on a popular programming language, and delivered enjoyable customer-facing experiences on both web and mobile.

 I believe that humility is necessary for learning, and delivering a great product means building a team that values mutual respect.

-I worked on the Hire team, recruiting software for GSuite.
-Hire is written on a custom NodeJS framework with a proprietary database.
+Prior to the Go team, I worked on the Hire team, recruiting software for GSuite.
+Hire was written on a custom NodeJS framework with a proprietary database.
 As an application engineer and team lead, I delivered features to reduce the time for importing customer data from several months to less than two weeks.

 On the SRE/Ops team for Hire, I participated in 24/7 oncall rotations, managing the Hire deployment on several Kubernetes clusters on Google Cloud Platform.
 I designed and built a control plane UI, backend, and API layer using Angular, Go and gRPC to manage our horizontal scaling strategy for Hire.
 I designed and built a level 7 gRPC proxy in Go for routing API requests to production clusters, routing traffic across our global infrastructure.
 I developed infrastructure for gradual roll-outs of new code and features.
 I revamped our metric collection to scale with the thousands of containers in our production environment.
 I automated our release process, creating push-button deployments for all of our production clusters.